-- You should only use the information provided to answer the questions. - Choose the correct answer from the four answers given and indicate it on the answer sheet.
-Fill the entire square that corresponds to your answer pressing down hard on the paper to make as dark a mark as possible.
+- You should only use the information provided to answer the questions. - Your answer paper will be marked using Optical Marking Recognition.
+To ensure your answers are picked up correctly by the scanner please read the following information carefully: - Choose the correct answer from the four answers given and indicate it on the answer sheet.
+Fill the entire circle that corresponds to your answer pressing down hard on the paper to make as dark a mark as possible.

-- If you make a mistake or change your mind and decide on another option please erase the mistake and fill the square that corresponds to your revised answer.
+- If you make a mistake or change your mind and decide on another option please erase the mistake and fill the circle that corresponds to your revised answer.

-- Ensure that the mistake is completely erased, and NOT as shown below.
+- Ensure that the mistake is completely erased, and NOT as shown below

-- If more than one square is filled and there is no indication that you have attempted to show one is incorrect you will receive no marks for that question.
+- If more than one circle is filled and there is no indication that you have attempted to show one is incorrect you will receive no marks for that question.